stevenxchung/Stanford-Machine-Learning-Coursework/readme.md

 Stochastic gradient descent (SGD), also known as incremental gradient descent, is an iterative method for optimizing a differentiable objective function, a stochastic approximation of gradient descent optimization.

-When the training set is enormous and no simple formulas exist, evaluating the sums of gradients becomes very expensive, because evaluating the gradient requires evaluating all the summand functions' gradients.
+When the training set is enorm0ous and no simple formulas exist, evaluating the sums of gradients becomes very expensive, because evaluating the gradient requires evaluating all the summand functions' gradients.
 To economize on the computational cost at every iteration, stochastic gradient descent samples a subset of summand functions at every step.
 This is very effective in the case of large-scale machine learning problems.

 Here are some things to note about SGD:
 * In SGD, before for-looping, you need to randomly shuffle the training examples.